 “With morbidity rates rising in Israel and around the world due to the delta variant, discussions are continuing with the relevant government ministries regarding an opening date for incoming individual tourism.
 An announcement will be made when relevant.” the Tourism Ministry told reporters on July 21.

 Adi Licher, company director at AR Eland Tours, stated that nobody believes the country will reopen in September.
 “September in Israel will be a month full of holidays, so I don’t think they are going to open it in September, and even if it will be open, nobody will come.”

 July 13 – Israel to postpone international borders reopening until September, 2021

-Israel’s plan to resume international travel on August 1st could be delayed as an increased number of outbreaks linked to the highly-contagious Delta variant raise concerns over further spread of the virus.
+Israel’s plan to resume international travel on August 1st could be delayed as an increased number of outbreaks linked to the highly contagious Delta variant raise concerns over the further spread of the virus.

 The decision has not been announced yet.
 However, local media has reported that the Health Ministry will submit this recommendation to the cabinet this week.

 So far, only small groups of selected people are allowed entry to the country.

 April 16 – Limited groups of vaccinated tourists will be allowed entry to Israel beginning May 23.